 Pike are predators, but they are also opportunists, eating dead fish whenever they find them.
 Even if that dead fish is from the sea and a species the Pike has never seen, they will still try to eat it.
-For the angler this opportunistic attitude, means we have plenty of dead baits to choose form.
+For the angler this opportunistic attitude, means we have plenty of dead baits to choose from.

 The problem with choice is actually choosing.
 When you are standing in the tackle shop with the freezer door open, what do you choose?
 The shop will not stock dead baits that the Pike won’t eat.
-So, any of the baits in front of you, will catch a Pike.
+So, any of the baits in front of you will catch a Pike.

 Sardines have very soft skin.
 They can come off on the cast and will often disintegrate underwater.
 Roach on the other hand, have a much tougher skin and can stay on the hook for ages.
-But you can hook a sea fish through the tail or skull, for a better hook hold.
+You can hook a sea fish through the tail or skull, for a better hook hold.
 So, depending on how you hook the bait, you could still have a wide choice.

 Some Pike anglers swear by small baits, Sprats for example.
 It is true that many a good Pike have been caught on a Sprat, but for me, I like Sprats as feed.
 I cut one or two of them in half and throw them in the swim to attract the Pike, I don’t tend to use them on the hook.